AnyLog-co/documentation/background processes.md

 This process is explained in the [mqtt](https://github.com/AnyLog-co/documentation/blob/master/mqtt.md) section.

 ## Streamer Process
-A process that pushes streaming data to files.
+A process that flushes streaming data to files.
-When streaming data is added to the internal buffers, the streamer process, based on a time threshold, writes the buffers to files.
+When streaming data is added to the internal buffers, the streamer process, based on time and data volume thresholds, writes the buffers to files.
 Usage
 <pre>
 run streamer where prep_dir = [path to prep directory] and watch_dir = [path to watch directory] and err_dir = [path to err directory]
 </pre>

 If prep_dir, watch_dir and err_dir and not specified, the default locations are used.
-To view the default paths used, use the command ```show dictionary```.
+To view the default paths used, use the command ```get dictionary```.
 The streaming data thresholds are explained at [Setting and retrieving thresholds for a Streaming Mode](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#setting-and-retrieving-thresholds-for-a-streaming-mode).